 Academic advisers assist students with academic planning; however, students are expected to review the University catalog (i.e., UIS Catalog and Course Descriptions), policies, and departmental handbooks, and to meet regularly with their academic advisors.
 Although academic advisors are available to provide direction and consultation, you are ultimately responsible for meeting University and Departmental requirements for graduation.

 Be respectful of faculty time by being prepared for academic advising appointments.
 Schedule the appointment in advance.
 Review the UIS Catalog and Course Schedule before your appointment.
-Access your academic information via Web for Students and take a hard copy print-out along with you, so that your prepared to discuss your academic progress to date.
+Access your academic information via Web for Students and take a hard copy print-out along with you, so that you are prepared to discuss your academic progress to date.
 Be sure to have paper and a pen along and write down any instructions or information your advisor provides.
-If you contact your advisor via e-mail, make sure you provide the necessary background information for any questions you ask, and review the text of your e-mail to make sure you have been clear.
+If you contact your advisor via email, make sure you provide the necessary background information for any questions you ask, and review the text of your email to make sure you have been clear.

 You may also find the following resource for graduate students to be interesting and helpful:

 - How to be a Good Graduate Student by Marie desJardins of Indiana University